B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Is Podcast Ad Spend Really Headed Past $5B Next Year?

 Yes, and the growth rate shows no sign of slowing.
-Global podcast ad spend is expected to hit $5.2 billion in 2025 and surpass $5.5 billion by 2026.
+Global podcast ad spend is expected to surpass $5.5 billion by 2026.
 Other sources show that the B2B podcast advertising market is seeing an influx of $4 billion.
 And this pays off.

 Podcast advertising trends chart from 2020 to 2026